A good rappelling harness is your best friend out there.

 The Black Diamond Momentum seems to be everyone’s go-to rappelling harness.
 It’s not hard to understand why, as you’d be hard-pressed to find a similar product that matches its quality and reliability, especially at this price point.
 The harness is available in six sizes ranging from XS to XXL, which means that you’ll definitely be able to find something for your own measurements.

 As for colorways, there are four to choose from, namely Verde (green), Graphite, Slate, and Astral Blue.
-Depending on sizing and colorway, the harness’ price varies slightly, but generally speaking, you should be able to buy this product for around $55.
+Depending on sizing and colorway, the harness’ price varies slightly, but generally speaking, pretty much anyone could afford this product.

 When it comes to materials, the Black Diamond Momentum was created using a synthetic fabric specifically designed with toughness in mind.
 When I first got my hands on this harness I could immediately tell that it was a quality product.
 The seams were expertly put together, the clasps were sturdy, and the material felt like it could outlive me.
 That’s the feeling you should get when you put on your harness for the first time.